NBKRedSpy/Quasimorph-Map-Markers/SteamReadMe.txt

 Allows the user to add markers to the minimap.
 For instance, mark the location of valuable loot to come back for later.

-To use: Open the mini map and right click a location.
-Right click again to toggle the location off.
-Press the delete key to clear all markers for the current floor.
+To use:

+When in the Mini Map:
+[list]
+[*]Right click to add or remove a location under the cursor.
+[*]Press F2 to add or remove a marker at the player's location [/list]

+When in inventory or when not in the minimap:
+[list]
+[*]Press F2 to add a marker at the player's location.
+Note that this [i]only[/i] adds markers to prevent accidentally removing a marker.
+[/list]

-Hovering over a marker will show all the items at that location. *
+Hovering over a marker will show all the items at that location*.

 The settings can be configured.

-* This could be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)
+* The hover listing can be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)

 [h1]Configuration[/h1]